DTjomsland/sprout_planner/README.md

     "user_id": 1
 }
 ```
-Expected Response Example 2 (If the user has used that category name already):
+Expected Response Example Two (If the user has used that category name already):

 ```
 {